 Mastitis is a condition of milk stasis in the breast tissue.
-Basically milk stops moving and starts clogging, and when you are breastfeeding, milk needs to be moving.
-Stagnant milk equals room for bacteria to grow.
+When milk stops moving it can start clogging and stagnant milk creates conditions for bacteria to grow.
 Even worse, mastitis can turn into an infection if left untreated.

-Symptoms include swelling, redness, tenderness to touch, warmth at site of infection, small cut at nipple or on skin of breast, and fever.
+Symptoms include swelling, redness, sensitivity to touch, warmth at the site of infection, small cuts at the nipple or on the skin of the breast, and fever.

-Moms can also screen for mastitis at home using Lactation Lab's Mastitis Test Strips and accompanying Emily app, which guides you through the next steps based on your results.
+Moms can also screen for mastitis at home using Lactation Lab's Mastitis Test Strips and accompanying Emily app, which guides you through the next steps you can take based on your results.

 The mastitis test strips should not be used as the only diagnostic testing criteria for mastitis, but rather a first tool to help you be your own healthcare advocate.

 The 4 main nutritional keys to help prevent mastitis or support treatment are anti-inflammatory foods, probiotic-rich foods, prebiotic-rich foods, and natural antibiotics.
 Please note: sometimes medication is necessary; these are simply suggestions to help defend your body before and during infection and can work alongside medication.

 This category of foods will help the body during its inflammatory response.
 Inflammation in and of itself is not a bad thing.
 We want the body to inflame when necessary.
 We just don’t want it to over-inflame.
 These foods are proven to do just the opposite!
 There is one caveat during your postpartum period: don’t eat these raw.
 The postpartum digestive system is sluggish and the body needs to repair tissues so mothers need to eat food that will aid in that repair without using up extra energy.
 Raw veggies are harder to digest in the immediate postpartum, so making sure these foods are cooked (like soups, stews, and sautés) are your best bet during that time.